 Decreased basal metabolic rate

-- Mental depression.
+- Mental dullness.

-- Thinning of hair coat with loss of guard hairs.
+- Thinning of hair coat.

 - Dull, dry, brittle, easily epilated hair coat.